-- In ZMC 3.6, each backup server has its dedicated User Interface that allows you to create any number of backup-sets, but you can access, modify, or take a backup of only one backup-set at a time.
-Whereas, in ZMC 4.0 multiple backup servers can be added to one single User Interface that controls all the backup servers.
+- In ZMC 3.6, each backup server has its dedicated User Interface.
+As a result, you can add or create any number of backup-sets.
+However, you can access, modify, or take a backup of only one backup-set at a time.
+But now, with ZMC 4.0, you can add multiple backup servers to a single UI that controls all the backup servers.

-- In ZMC 3.6, the enterprise server includes packaged dependency which means each user interface is packaged with the backup server that needs to be installed.
-Whereas, ZMC 4.0 includes the Zmanda enterprise server and shared dependencies for both packages and can be downloaded from the Zmanda network downloads page.
+- In ZMC 3.6, the enterprise server includes packaged dependency.
+This means you must install the the backup server along with the user interface to get going.
+But, ZMC 4.0 includes the Zmanda enterprise server and shared dependencies for both the packages.
+Hence, you can download the free open source backup software for workloads from the Zmanda network downloads page.

-- The installation is straightforward in ZMC 3.6.
-To install the enterprise backup server, the one .Run file is provided.
-While ZMC 4.0 provides two .run files- one for backup server and another for UI.
+- The installation was straightforward in ZMC 3.6.
+In this case, you must run the one .Run file to install the enterprise backup server.
+But ZMC 4.0 provides two .run files- one for backup server and another for UI.

 A Step-By-Step Guide to Backup Your Resources

-Not sure how to go with the steps?
+Not sure how to go with the steps.
+We have the answer.

-Understanding these nine steps involved in running backups of your resources will serve as a detailed how-to guide for backing up easily and quickly in accord with your requirements.
+A solid understanding of these nine steps will serve as how-to guide for backing up easily based on your requirements:

 Go to Settings> From the drop-down, click on cluster> Click on Add server> Enter server name, region, IP address, Server Port Number>Click on Save.
-Once the server is added, you will get a tick mark.
+Once the server is added, you will see a tick mark under the status column.

-Add storage>Specify the storage type where you want to backup the data (Cloud/Legacy/Disk/Tape)> Name the server> Enter the storage type> Specify the server in which you want to backup>Name the storage>Click on save.
-An entry will be created.
+Add storage > Specify the storage type where you want to backup the data (Cloud/Legacy/Disk/Tape) > Name the server > Enter the storage type> Specify the server in which you want to backup > Name the storage > Click on save.

 Go to backup-set>Click on add backup set>Select the device type>Select the end storage location>Select a backup schedule>Name the backup set>Click on save.